lindelius/php-jwt/README.md

 ```

 #### Leeway Time
-If there are time differences between your application servers, you can extend the model and make use of the `JWT::$leeway` property to give your servers some extra seconds when verifying certain calims (`iat`, `nbf`, `exp`).
+If there are time differences between your application servers, you can extend the model and make use of the `JWT::$leeway` property to give your servers some extra seconds when verifying certain claims (`iat`, `nbf`, and `exp`).
 The property's value should be a positive integer representing the number of extra seconds that your servers need.

 ```php
 class MyJWT extends JWT